Ilya Pharma partners with US Defense Department for wound healing drug

 Ilya Pharma, a clinical stage immunotherapy company presented the findings at the US Defense Department’s (DoD) Military Health System Research Symposium (MHSRS) Conference in Florida and made the announcement yesterday (September 12).

-In what the company has called a major breakthrough, drug candidate, ILP100, uses transformed lactic acid bacteria to produce and release the human chemokine CXCL12 for local immune-regulation.
+In what Ilya Pharma has called a major breakthrough, drug candidate, ILP100, uses transformed lactic acid bacteria to produce and release the human chemokine CXCL12 for local immune-regulation.

 Experimentally induced wounds

 The data that was presented at MHSRS came from a trial of 26 healthy volunteers with experimentally induced wounds.
-As well as military applications, Ilya believes the drug, with its low production costs and stability would be perfect for all ambulatory settings.
+As well as military applications, Ilya Pharma believes the drug ILP100, with its low production costs and stability would be perfect for all ambulatory settings.

 The company said it is excited that the DoD selected the project to participate at the annual medical partnering conference.